Meyaal/tea-house/README.md

 * The texts that are used for the about section and products [Bodystore](https://www.bodystore.com/)
 * The video in the webbsite comes from youtube [Youtube](https://www.youtube.com/watch?v=Kv1vQyrEOyA)

+### Acknowledgements

+* The Code Institute Slack community.

+* The tutor support team at Code Institute for their support.

+* My Code Institute Mentor for feedback, inspiration and suggestions.